Full Throttle (1995 video game): Reception

 The game's humor was praised by PC Gamer's Steve Poole for its many LucasFilm and other cultural references.
 Specifically he cited two Star Wars references in the game.
 The first is during the demolition derby sequence in which rival driver is illustrated to look like George Lucas.
 The second is during a scene where Ben is talking to the reporter, Miranda.
 She says "Help me Ben, you're my only hope!", a play on Princess Leia's dialogue to Obi-Wan Kenobi from Star Wars: A New Hope.
-Other references found by Poole were nods to the 1964 film Dr. Strangelove and the 1993 LucasArts adventure game Sam & Max Hit the Road.Entertainment Weekly gave the game a B+ and praised the soundtrack, and the humor.Full Throttle was the second-place finalist for Computer Game Review's 1995 "Adventure Game of the Year" award, which went to Mission Critical.
+Other references found by Poole were nods to the 1964 film Dr. Strangelove and the 1993 LucasArts adventure game Sam & Max Hit the Road.Entertainment Weekly gave the game a B+ and praised the soundtrack, and the humor.Pyramid magazine reviewed Full Throttle and stated that "Full Throttle is a game that sets out from moment one to impress the hell out of the player.
+Each scene is painstakingly constructed, with an astonishing depth of detail and smart layout.
+More than that, the attitude that permeates the story, from the opening line, "Ripburger, you're dumber than dirt!" to the last unspoken farewell, brims with consistent biker panache.
+And it's not so much that you feel like you're there (often, you're glad that you're not).
+It's that you feel glad that you've been allowed to watch, and in many ways, direct the action."Full Throttle was the second-place finalist for Computer Game Review's 1995 "Adventure Game of the Year" award, which went to Mission Critical.
 The editors noted that "it had wonderful graphics, animation and voice work and the story was good, too".
 It was also a finalist for MacUser's award for the best strategy game of 1995, which went to You Don't Know Jack.